-The Elmhurst Park District appointed FOIA Officers are the Executive Director, Director of Finance and Human Resources and Administrative Office Supervisor.
+The Elmhurst Park District appointed FOIA Officers are the Executive Director and Administrative Office Supervisor.
 Their responsibilities include receiving information requests from the public and sending responses in compliance with FOIA.

 RESPONSE TIME FOR FOIA REQUESTS

 Within five business days after the date the District receives the request, one of the designated FOIA officers reviews and responds to the request.
 Beyond the five business days, the FOIA Officer can extend the response time for no more than five additional business days.
 Requests made for commercial purposes can be extended for no more than twenty-one additional business days.
 The time period can only be extended if the requested information: